nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 The name is dynamic, but should start with "cloudwatchdashboardappmesh...".

 This dashboard shows some of more useful metrics that is gathered from Envoy, along with information retrieved from your Application Load Balancer.
 As mentioned, Envoy generates a tremendous amount of useful metrics on your application.
 This dashboard is only an example, and it is quite likely that you would build out yours differently than mine.
+Here is what [Matt Klein](https://blog.envoyproxy.io/lyfts-envoy-dashboards-5c91738816b1) from Lyft [uses](https://github.com/mattklein123/lyft_envoy_dashboards/blob/master/envoy_stats.sls).

 ![CloudWatch Dashboard](/images/cw-dashboard.png)

+*NOTE: [**Metric Math**](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html#metric-math-syntax) is not yet [available](https://github.com/aws/aws-cdk/issues/1077) for CDK.
+Once it is, these envoy statistics will become even more powerful.
+Until them, if you wish to use **Metric Math**, one can build out Dashboards using CloudFormation or manually.*

 ### CloudWatch Logs Insights
 *I do not think this should be mentioned, since it parses logs, not metrics*